-The cheapest flight to Brasilia you can get by boooking 32 days before departure.
+For the cheapest flights to Brasilia book 32 days before departure.

 The most popular airlines on the route Imperatriz - Brasilia: LATAM (JJ), Azul (AD).

-The cheapest flights you can book on the route Renato Moreira (IMP) - Juscelino Kubitschek (BSB).
+The cheapest flights are on the route Renato Moreira (IMP) - Juscelino Kubitschek (BSB).

 Direct flights last about 2h 9min.